A Basic Overview of the Chinese Language and How to Avoid Miscommunication

 A Basic Overview of the Chinese Language

-All language is culture, but in China, the Chinese written language has a lot more significance than in many cultures, if for no other reason than the fact the written and spoken language are two very different things.
+All language is culture, but in China, the Chinese written language has a lot more significance than in many cultures, if for no other reason than the fact that written and spoken language are two very different things.

 The fact that a written language has no bearing on the spoken language can be difficult to understand.
 In English, written words are simply a pronunciation guide for the spoken words.
 Written Chinese has absolutely no connection to the spoken language.
 People joke about Chinese writing just being a bunch of pictures, but it really is just a bunch of pictures.
 A fully literate person in China is expected to memorize thousands of Chinese characters (ever wondered why the stereotype of Chinese being good at memorization-heavy school subject like math often seems to be true?)
 Oddly, two people speaking entirely different languages (China has over 200 of them) will not be able to understand a word spoken to the other, but they can communicate perfectly in writing (this is also why nearly every TV Show in China has subtitles)

-The Chinese written language has a thousands of characters, but these characters are limited and only represent very basic objects and ideas.
+The Chinese written language has thousands of characters, but these characters are limited and only represent very basic objects and ideas.
 Moreover, almost all of these characters were devised thousands of years ago.
 And thousands of years ago they didn’t have things like refrigerators and trains.
 So somehow a Chinese person needs a way to write a word like “train” using characters from thousands of years ago.
 How do they do this?
 Simple.
 They simply combine multiple characters that sort of (very strong emphasis on sort of) describe that object.

 Take for example the word of train.
-The Chinese simply take the character for fire and the word for vehicle and put them together (the rationale being that steam trains in the old days used to have small fires powering them) Anyone who reads Chinese knows that a Fire Vehicle is a train.
+The Chinese simply take the character for fire and the word for vehicle and put them together (the rationale being that steam trains in the old days used to have small fires powering them).
+Anyone who reads Chinese knows that a Fire Vehicle is a train.

 How this Affects the Language